Complete Havasu Falls Packing List (2024)

 Camp Chair

 Most of the campsites have picnic tables, but we liked having a camp chair for a little more comfort and to take to the falls.
-BFT team member Courtney took this Helinox Chair Zero on her Havasupai trip and it weighs exactly one pound and packs down to the size of two water bottles.
+Bearfoot Theory contributor Courtney took a Helinox Chair Zero on her Havasupai trip and it weighs exactly one pound and packs down to the size of two water bottles.
 It was the perfect chair for relaxing at camp and reading by the falls!

 Luci Lantern

 Since the campground is in a canyon, it starts to feel dark well before actual sunset time.
-We enjoyed having an inflatable MPOWERD Luci Lantern to light up camp so we could play cards, cook dinner, and hang out at camp in the evening.
-It’s solar-powered, so we just left it in the sun to recharge during the day.
+I enjoyed having an inflatable MPOWERD Luci Lantern to light up camp so I could play cards, cook dinner, and hang out at camp in the evening.
+It’s solar-powered, so I just left it in the sun to recharge during the day.

-It was also really nice to have a lantern for packing up camp on the last day – due to the warm daytime temps, we were packing up in the dark before sunrise, and having a lantern made it much easier to see than just a headlamp.
+It was also really nice to have a lantern for packing up camp on the last day – due to the warm daytime temps, I was packing up in the dark before sunrise, and having a lantern made it much easier to see than just a headlamp.

 Entertainment